wikimedia/design-codex/packages/codex-docs/component-demos/typeahead-search/typeahead-search.md

 ### Search Wikipedia articles

 This implementation of TypeaheadSearch fetches articles from English Wikipedia.
+Note that the input expands on focus via the `autoExpandWidth` prop.
 Open the console to see emitted events.

 <Wrapper>
 <template v-slot:demo>